techtolentino/techtolentino.github.io/_posts/2016-04-07-paxon-turns-3.md

 An inside joke that we have in our family, is that Paxon is such a *Daddy's boy*.
 I guess that stems from several reasons.
 For one, he looks a lot like me when I was his age.
 He also loves to follow me around the house, no matter what I do.
 Whether I'm ironing my shirts, doing dishes, or standing at the counter finishing a git push - Paxon's at my side.

-Not to mention, every time we step outside of the house, little dude loves rockin a nice fresh hat.
+Not to mention, every time we step outside of the house, this little dude loves rockin a nice fresh hat.
 That is *very* me.

 And although there's a very strong connection or resemblance between me and Pax, I would argue that I'm not the only one privy to having a special relationship with him.